 And I think it’s a really important thing to say.
 When we are terrified that our lives will just be pointless and fruitless if we accept Catholic teaching, we need to know that there are ways to be fruitful within celibate chastity.
 There’s an imaginable future, not a blank desert.

 But of course, sometimes the desert is precisely where God calls us to go.
 There’s an author–I think not actually Chesterton but someone classier–who wrote something like, “I hope to live in a way which would be unintelligible if Jesus is not Lord.”
 (Man, I mangled that.
 If you know what I’m talking about here, please email me!)* Wesley Hill responds to me with a similar point specifically about gay Christian life here.
-Other people may look at the lives of St Therese, or Jesus himself, and see a waste–because they are not Christians, and a Christian life will have certain elements, maybe huge swathes, which are unfathomable outside the faith.
+Other people may look at the lives of St Therese, or Jesus himself, and see a waste–because they are not Christians, and a Christian life will have certain elements, maybe huge swathes, which are unfathomable outside the faith.*update: Pretty sure it was a hilarious misremembering of the MacIntyre thing here.

 Kathy Shaidle has this beautiful line about “those God-tossed well-coins/you call saints.”
 God is extravagant with us, scattering us, maybe spending us (we think) a bit too freely.
 I don’t know if I’ll be able to muster the gallows humor, if a cold season comes when my life does seem largely wasted in suffering, to remark that God is spending me extravagantly.